academic internship

 Center for Community Learning, WWU

-This internship is an opportunity for students to explore topics in urban farming, food justice, community resilience, and student leadership.
-This internship, hosted by the WWU Center for Community Learning, connects students with Bellingham’s food system through working at City Sprouts Farm and other off-campus vegetable farms, volunteering for local food systems organizations, and/or conducting relevant independent research.
+The Urban Farming & Community Food Systems Internship offers students the opportunity to explore urban agriculture, food justice, community resilience, and student leadership through hands-on, community-engaged learning.
+Hosted by WWU’s Center for Community Learning, this internship connects students to Bellingham’s local food system through farm work at City Sprouts Farm and other off-campus vegetable farms, participation in community food systems events, and/or relevant independent research projects.

 Field work:

-Interns will work at City Sprouts Farm with a variety of community mentors, student peers, volunteers and staff members.
+Interns will work at City Sprouts Farm or with other local community food system organizations with a variety of community mentors, student peers, volunteers and staff members.
 Tasks will vary greatly throughout the season and will include greenhouse work, weeding, preparing vegetable beds for planting, seeding and transplanting crops, harvesting and packing produce, site maintenance, building projects, and visiting other local food and farming projects in Whatcom and Skagit County.

 We encourage applications from women, people of color, people with disabilities, veterans, and other candidates from underrepresented backgrounds and those with diverse experiences interested in this opportunity.